 - No travel arrangements should be made until you have received formal notification that your Faculty Travel Grant request has been funded.
 Faculty Travel Grant requests for travel that has already been completed will be denied.

 - Any proposal that is incomplete or does not satisfy all guidelines will be ineligible for funding.
 Applicants are responsible for providing complete supporting documentation for all travel expenses requested in application.
 Applicants are also responsible for obtaining all required signatures (on application and TVL-1 form) prior to submission.

 Reimbursement of Travel Expenses

-- U.S. government funds (Title III HBCU funding) become available at the earliest October 1, but may be delayed beyond this date.
+- Title III funding (the source for Faculty Travel Grant awards) becomes available October 1 at the earliest, but may be delayed beyond this date.